Export WhatsApp Group Chats to Google Sheets & Excel in Spain: Guide

 Use Cases: Turning Data into Action

-- Lead Qualification Pipeline – As soon as a message containing “buy” or “price” is logged, automatically create a new lead in your CRM.
+- Lead Qualification Pipeline – As soon as a message containing “comprar” or “precio” is logged, automatically create a new lead in your CRM.

 - Customer Satisfaction Dashboard – Aggregate sentiment scores from each message and plot them in a Google Data Studio report.

-- Automated FAQ Responses – Detect recurring questions and trigger a pre‑written reply via the WhatsApp Marketing Tool.
+- Automated FAQ Responses – Detect recurring questions and trigger a pre‑written reply via the herramienta de WhatsApp Marketing.

 - Event Attendance Tracking – Log RSVPs in a sheet that feeds into your event management software.